 “That process will take some time,” PJ Crowley said.

 “We’re not going to make a snap judgment on Thursday.
 We’re going to see how that meeting goes, evaluate the willingness of Iran to engage on these issues.”

-Iran, which says its nuclear programme is for peaceful purposes, has already defied five UN Security Council resolutions demanding that it suspend all sensitive nuclear activities.
+Iran says its nuclear programme is for peaceful purposes and has already defied five UN Security Council resolutions demanding it suspend all sensitive nuclear activities.

 Speaking to Al Jazeera, John Large, an independent nuclear consultant, said: “It’s quite a complex area to actually decipher whether the effort is going into a civilian programme or into a military programme.

 “There are the associated industries like the missile delivery systems, the development of missiles, we have seen the launch this week of quite sophisticated missile delivery systems.